Univisium/phone-code/README.md

 * only plays up to 3 then other has buffer issues
 * activate soundcard only after plugging in the jack
 * usb powerdepenency issius (might be fixed with powered usb)

+## testing

+Run `python -m py_compile multi_play.py` to have Python compile the file and surface any syntax errors without executing the script.
+If the command succeeds there will be no output and you return to the shell prompt; any syntax mistake will be printed as an error so you can fix it and re-run the command.